franzholz/tt_board/Documentation/Administrator/Index.rst

    Override the language texts for the Privacy Policy

-   You should use TypoScript to write your own language texts for anything.
+   You should use TypoScript to write your own language texts instead of these defaults for anything.